x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/setAttributes_en.md

 ##DESCRIPTION##

-This function is used to modify the properties of the collection when the collection does not meet expectations.
+This function is used to modify the properties of the collection.

 ##PARAMETERS##